 - Attention & Perception Lab is recruiting healthy individuals who are at least 18 years old and have normal or corrected-to-normal vision, and normal color vision, to participate in an attention study on the Homewood campus.
 The study involves behavioral tests of attention, memory, and visual search through computerized tasks.
 The study typically lasts around one hour.
 Participants earn $10 per hour.
 If you are interested in volunteering for our experiments, please email the Attention and Perception Lab at firstname.lastname@example.org for more information.

-- At the Johns Hopkins Laboratory for Child Development, we investigate how infants and children perceive and reason about the world around them.
+- The Johns Hopkins Laboratory for Child Development investigates how infants and children perceive and reason about the world around them.
 We explore such topics as how infants and children remember hidden objects, learn new words, and think about number and mathematics.
 Our studies involve playing simple games that parents and children usually think are lots of fun!
 We are currently conducting these studies with infants and children between the ages of 0 and 6 years of age.
 We would love for you and your child to participate in our research.
 As a thank-you for your participation, we offer your child a small gift.
-Visit our lab.
-Register for our studies.

 - For a research study we are recruiting volunteers who are experiencing mild memory problems.
 If you or someone that you know is experiencing symptoms such as forgetfulness, getting lost, or often forgetting names or places or has been diagnosed with mild cognitive impairment, you can be eligible to participate in this study.
 Study visits are 1-2 hours.
 Must be between 60 and 100 years of age.
 You will be compensated for your participation.
 Located at the Johns Hopkins Hospital in East Baltimore.
 Contact Caroline Speck at 410-955-5057 or email email@example.com for more information.
 Principal Investigator: Dr. Arnold Bakker Protocol: NA_00051021